frederic-perez/AmE-dictionary/data/dictionary.md

 __embody__ _v_
 __embolden__ _v_ :three::hammer:
 __embolic__ _adj_ :two: __1__ Of, relating to, or caused by an embolus or an embolism. __2__ Of or relating to emboly.
+__embolization__ _n_ __2__ Therapeutic introduction of a substance into a vessel in order to occlude it.
 __embrace__ _v_ :six::hammer: (embraced) _The best role models embrace their flaws._ _Embrace people as they are._
 __embrasure__ _n_ An opening (in a wall or ship or armored vehicle) for firing through.
+__embrocation__ _n_ A medicinal liquid that is rubbed into the skin to relieve muscular stiffness and pain. _Syn_ liniment _The dressings on my wound and the embrocation on my sprained wrist steadily subdue the pains which I have felt so far._
 __embroider__ _v_ :three: (embroidered) __1__ To do decorative needlework (upon). _Embroidered headwear._ __2__ To make a story or an account of an event more interesting by adding details you have invented. _Ted embroidered the details._
 __embroil__ _v_ (embroiled)
 __embryo__